practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Scala/Running and building Scala programs - baby steps/README.md

 I knew for years that Scala has - by design and constraints - only a slim core ecosystem.
 However, I was surprised of the length of my struggles to get little things finally running.

 However, after elaborate experimentations I "cracked the code"!!
+After this, I could also build:

+- **default JVM** (Java Virtual Machine) based executables
-After this, I could also build **default JVM**, **"native" Scala** and even **JavaScript** based executables in Linux (here Ubuntu LTS 24) without overwhelming efforts.
-The only flavor missing at the moment is something that can run on node.js, so something else than a web browser.
+- **"native" Scala** executables and even
+- **JavaScript** based executables

+..in Linux (here Ubuntu LTS 24).
+The only flavor missing at the moment is something that can run on node.js (https://nodejs.org/en), so something else than a web browser.

 <br/>